Unrecognized

 With proper nutrition and a healthy lifestyle, these dogs can enjoy long, happy lives of up to 8-12 years.

-The Bull Pei can be prone to putting on weight if overfed, so make sure you feed them high-quality dog food, stick to recommended serving sizes, and do not overdo it on the treats.
+The Bull Pei can be prone to putting on weight if overfed, so make sure you feed them high-quality dog food, stick to recommended serving sizes, and not overdo it on the treats.

-As with every dog, a Bull Pei puppy will require food made for puppies which you'll wean off as they get older.
+As with every dog, a Bull Pei puppy will require food made for puppies which you’ll wean them off as they get older.
 They will require more meals as puppies and fewer as they develop.

 The breeder who you got your puppy from will provide you with a guide for your Bull Pei’s diet, and it’s important to stick to it closely to avoid upsetting their developing stomachs.

-The price of Bull-Pei puppies can vary depending on the quality of its lineage, the reputation of the breeder, and the breed supply.
+The price of Bull-Pei puppies can vary depending on the quality of its lineage, the reputation of the breeder and the breed supply.
 These designer dogs can go for anywhere between $500-$2000 though you may find breeders who sell them for less or more.